-The Nano-optics group at University of Cologne uses the SuperK EXTREME for multi-color imaging of light emitting molecules coupled to plasmonic nanostructures.
+The Nano-optics group at the University of Cologne uses the SuperK EXTREME for multi-color imaging of light-emitting molecules coupled to plasmonic nanostructures.
 Plasmonics is one of the fastest developing areas of optics due to its potential to bring optics to the nanoscale.

 The red dots in the image above are the scattering of light from 120 nm gold nanoparticles in a polymer matrix.
 The strong scattering is due to the plasmon resonance.

 The supercontinuum laser is a key component in the experiments as it provides a rapidly tunable bright source that allows excitation of different molecules selectively.

 “The NKT SuperK EXTREME combined with the VARIA filter is the ideal light source for our microscopy applications.
 It allows us to tune the wavelength to address different emitters without having to switch lasers.
 This has been a huge time saver increasing productivity.”